Tennis strategy: Defensive baseliner

-A defensive baseliner, counter-puncher or retriever, tries to return every ball and relies on the opponent making mistakes.
-The trademarks of a counterpuncher include consistent shots with low error rate, as well as precise placement that makes it hard for their opponent to execute an aggressive shot.
-Counterpunchers also have a tendency to anticipate and are usually equipped with extremely good passing shots, thus enabling them to turn many defensive situations into offence.
-The game of the defensive counter-puncher has more to do with physical endurance and willingness to get every ball back in play as well as mental determination to keep from getting bored or trying for too much.
-Their game plan often involves moving their opponents back to the court and outmaneuvering their opponents.
-One example is former world number one Caroline Wozniacki who moves her opponent around the court without going for high risk winners.
-While on defence, she gets every ball back and constantly mixes up the pace, to frustrate her opponents.
+A defensive baseliner, or retriever, tries to return every ball and relies on the opponent making mistakes.
+The trademarks of a defensive baseliner include consistent shots with low error rate, as well as precise placement that makes it hard for their opponent to execute an aggressive shot.
+A variant of this type of player, called a counterpuncher, additionally tends to have excellent anticipation and passing shots, enabling them to convert many defensive situations into offensive ones.
+A retriever may also decide to almost never get on the offensive.
+Such players' game relies on physical endurance and willingness to get every ball back in play and wear out the opponent, as well as restraint to avoid impatience or trying for too much.
+Their game plan often involves outmaneuvering opponents and moving them around the court.
+For example, former world number one Caroline Wozniacki moves her opponent around the court without going for high-risk winners.
+While on defense, she gets most balls back and constantly mixes up the pace to frustrate her opponents.

-While they tend to make relatively few errors because they do not attempt the complicated and ambitious shots of the aggressive baseliner, the effective counterpuncher must be able to periodically execute an aggressive shot, either using the pace given by their opponent or using precision and angle.
-Speed and agility are key for the counterpuncher, as well as a willingness to patiently chase down every ball to frustrate opponents.
-Returning every aggressive shot that the opponent provides is often the cause of further errors due to the effort required in trying increasingly harder and better shots.
-However, it is noted that for some faster players, including Gaël Monfils, Gilles Simon, Lleyton Hewitt and Andy Murray, standing too deep behind the court can hinder their attacking abilities.
+While they tend to make relatively few errors because they do not attempt the ambitious shots of the aggressive baseliner, an effective counterpuncher must be able to periodically execute an aggressive shot using sharp angles, precise placement, and their opponent's pace.
+Agility is key for the counterpuncher, as well as a willingness to patiently chase down every ball to frustrate opponents.
+Returning every aggressive shot often causes their opponents to make further errors as they attempt increasingly difficult, higher-risk shots.
+However, for some faster players, including Gaël Monfils, Gilles Simon, Lleyton Hewitt and Andy Murray, standing too deep behind the court can hinder their attacking abilities.

-At lower levels, the defensive counter-puncher often frustrates their opponent so much that they may try to change their style of play due to ineffective baseline results.
+At lower levels, counterpunchers often frustrate their opponents so much that they may try to change their style of play due to ineffective baseline results.
+Counterpunchers are often particularly strong players at low-level play, where opponents cannot make winners with regularity.
 At higher levels, the all-court player or aggressive baseliner is usually able to execute winners with higher velocity and better placement, taking the counterpuncher out of the point as early as possible.

-Most counter-punchers often excel on slow courts, such as clay.
-The court gives them extra time to chase down shots and it is harder for opponents to create winners.
-However, some counter-punchers who have the ability to mix up their game and turn defense into offense, like Lleyton Hewitt, Andy Murray and Agnieszka Radwańska have excelled on faster courts like hard and grass as well as slower courts.
-Counter-punchers are often particularly strong players at low-level play, where opponents cannot make winners with regularity.
+Counterpunchers often, but not always, excel on slow courts, such as clay.
+The court gives them extra time to chase down shots, and it is harder for opponents to create winners.
+However, some counterpunchers who have the ability to mix up their game and turn defense into offense, like Lleyton Hewitt, Andy Murray, and Agnieszka Radwańska, have also excelled on faster hard and grass courts.